Xiaoice: AI being

 One of the virtual experts created by the Xiaoice team.
 He is the first case of AI participating in the training of the world's top competitions and assisting in winning the gold medal in the Beijing Winter Olympics.

+On May 16, 2023, Xiaoice released their "GPT Clones" as its "GPT Human Cloning Plan."
+The program is aimed at replicating celebrities, public figures, and regular people.
+As of June 2023, Xiaoice had launched more than 300 "GPT Clones."
+People were invited to register via WeChat in China and Japan.
+A major point of focus for Xiaoice with their AI Beings is having virtual partners.
+A paid fee allow for more complex responses, voice messages, and more.

-Community Feedback
+Community feedback

 Bill Gates mentioned Xiaoice during his speech at the Peking University: